apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Rep. George Santos pleads not guilty to new charges**
+**How to turn off YouTube's new ambient colors on fullscreen videos**

-You can read more about it [here](https://www.cnn.com/2023/10/27/politics/george-santos-plea/index.html).
+You can read more about it [here](https://9to5google.com/2023/10/27/youtube-ambient-mode-off/).

 ## Requirements
 - Python 3.8